Presumption of disclosure of records under FOI does not apply to exempted records

-Private sector businesses contracting with State bodies will welcome a recent judgement of the Court of Appeal, which effectively reverses the burden of proof in relation to the release of exempt records under the Freedom of Information Act 2014 (the “Act”).
+Private sector businesses contracting with State bodies will welcome a recent judgment of the Court of Appeal, which effectively reverses the burden of proof in relation to the release of exempt records under the Freedom of Information Act 2014 (the “Act”).

 In Minister for Communications, Energy and Natural Resources v The Information Commissioner and e-NASC Eireann Teoranta IECA 68, the Court of Appeal ruled that the Information Commissioner (the “Commissioner”) erred in ordering the release of certain exempt records as it found the Commissioner wrongly decided that the presumption in favour of disclosure applied to records which were subject to an exemption under the Act.